iglennon-qualys/add_ec2_connector/README.md

+THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS

 # add_ec2_connector
 Info : Python File adds the AWS EC2 connector into Qualys Asset View Connectors w.r.t details provided in "./AWS_EC2_CONNECTOR_INFO.csv" & "./config.txt".
 Console output as well as debug_file.txt will have both success & failure logs.